jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

 ### Connect Properties File

 The properties file includes configurations of the Connect server.
-Below shows details of the properties file.
+Below shows key config values.

 - Bootstrap Server
-  - I changed the Kafka bootstrap server addresses to the local cluster addresses.
+  - I changed the Kafka bootstrap server addresses.
 As it shares the same Docker network, we can take the service names (e.g. *kafka-0*) on port 9092.
 - Cluster group id
   - In distributed mode, multiple worker processes use the same *group.id*, and they automatically coordinate to schedule execution of connectors and tasks across all available workers.
 - Converter-related properties